BrynRogersTHG/HIVE-Blockchain---Hive.Engine-SPS-AutoStake/README.md

 Stake your SPS every few minutes, automatically.

-When writing this script, I found several other script to auto-stake but they all were written during the time of the airdrop and contained a bunch of code that is now redundant.
+When writing this script, I found several other scripts to auto-stake but they all were written during the time of the airdrop and contained a bunch of code that is now redundant.

 I wanted something more simple, to fire up and keep running all day.
 Due to the fact